HaikalDev27/Flamingo-Editable-Script/README.md

 # Flamingo : Fix Your Grammar

-This is an editable script for a education game that fix someone's grammar
+This is an editable script for a education game that fix someone's grammar This branch is for you who wants to contribute

 ## Concept

-A flamingo as a character that walks around the map to find a quest that give a question to solve english question
+A flamingo as a character that walks around the map to find a quest that give a question to solve english question if you want to edit script here make sure to fit our concept

 ## Tech Stack